MrHeer/resume/public/resume_en_US.md

 #### MetaBuild

 The tool enables offline project schedule management.
 It is divided into three major modules: _Planning_, _Materials_ and _Inventory_ Management to achieve quantifiable project schedule management and help the construction industry build intelligently.
+The software is based on the idea of `Local First` and supports localized editing.
+It also supports collaborative editing through `CRDT` and `RxDB`, etc.

+- Design advanced filtering functionality similar to **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize various filtering logic without the need for custom development of various filtering functions, greatly enhancing the development efficiency of the team.
+- Design `UndoManager` to manage state history and thus implement `undo` `redo` functionality.
+It can be integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to quickly apply it to their projects without learning costs.
+- Encapsulating `tree` to handle tree structures provides a number of common methods to handle tree-structured data, allowing teams to improve development efficiency.
+- Develop common Hooks and Components
+  - `useResize` - Handles drag events and implements `ResizableLayout` through it.
+Make it easy to change the size of the layout by dragging.
+  - `useSyncScroll` - synchronous scrolling of multiple containers, very simple API.
+Enables easy synchronized scrolling of multiple containers.
+  - `useObserver` - implements a cross-component communication via the observer pattern.
+Easy to implement cross-component state management.
+  - `MotionList` - a list with motion effects, with delete add move etc, Make every interaction look very dynamic
+- Use `framer-motion` `react-spring` [`FLIP`](https://aerotwist.com/blog/flip-your-animations/) and other motion technologies to enhance the user experience.
+- Use `Recoil` `Jotai` to manage global state and update UI atomically, reduce unnecessary `rerender` of components and improve App performance.
+- Use `RxDB` `Electron` to enhance the `Local-First` experience.
+- Use `D3.js` to draw Gantt graphs.
+- Use [`Virtual`](https://tanstack.com/virtual/v3) scrolling technology to improve scrolling performance and support smooth display of large amounts of data.

 #### Beijing Urban Construction Project Management Platform

 It is a project management platform serving Beijing Urban Construction and its subordinate projects.
 The main functions cover: project progress, stuff, material, log, document and report management.
 Show the overview of each module through visualization technology.

----

-- Design advanced filtering functionality similar to **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant))
-- Design `UndoManager` to manage state history and thus implement `undo` `redo` functionality
-- Develop common Hooks and Components
-  - `useResize` - Handles drag events and implements `ResizableLayout` through it
-  - `useSyncScroll` - synchronous scrolling of multiple containers, very simple API
-  - `useObserver` - implements a cross-component communication via the observer pattern
-  - `MotionList` - a list with motion effects, with delete add move etc.
-- Use `framer-motion` `react-spring` [`FLIP`](https://aerotwist.com/blog/flip-your-animations/) and other motion technologies to enhance the user experience
-- Use `Recoil` `Jotai` to manage global state and update UI atomically
-- Use `RxDB` `Electron` to enhance the localization experience
-- Use `D3.js` to draw Gantt graphs
-- Use [`Virtual`](https://tanstack.com/virtual/v3) technology to improve scrolling performance

 ### Hangzhou tongxuema Technology Co., Ltd ( 2019-09 ~ 2020-04 )